The Serpent Will Eat Whatever is in the Belly of the Beast

 Marc Anthony Richardson is an artist and novelist from Philadelphia, who specializes in dense, visceral prose that circles on itself and leaps from present to past, using language that is, at times, phantasmagoric.Artist Bio

 In The Serpent Will Eat Whatever is in the Belly of the Beast, seven Black assassins are assigned to reciprocate violence inflicted on the Black community by taking the life of a white person, according to the day of the week that it happened.
 The speculative novel takes place during a day of rioting, after the white rapists and murderers of a Black girl are released from jail without charges, and the Black assassins seek retaliation.
-When Monday receives his assignment to kill the only white girl in his inner-city chess program, he realizes he is platonically in love with her, and decides to save her.
+When Monday receives his assignment to kill the only white girl in his inner-city chess program, whom he taught as a child, he realizes he is platonically in love with her, and decides to save her.

 Marc Anthony Richardson